Agucho85/Terraform-k8s/README.md

-    terraform init  >> Wil download all needed modules to create all resources. terraform validate  >> Perform a sintaxis check for HCL terraform plan --out example_plan  >> Perform a plan that will be executed **If you have issues and the tfstate got lock please, confirm no one is working on the cluster and perform: terraform force-unlock <some-hash-abc-123> (this cames in error mistake)** terraform apply example_plan (this command has the auto-approve implicit)
+    terraform init  >> Wil download all needed modules to create all resources. terraform validate  >> Perform a sintaxis check for HCL terraform plan --out example_plan  >> Perform a plan that will be executed **If you have issues and the tfstate got lockplease, confirm no one is working on the cluster and perform: terraform force-unlock <some-hash-abc-123> (this cames in error mistake)** terraform apply example_plan (this command has the auto-approve implicit)